pelgerr/FFXIV-Companion/README.md

 ***Searching for Characters***
 `!findchar {first} {last} {server}` - Performs a search for the specified character and returns a Lodestone profile URL if successful.
 Requires the character's first name, last name and server name.

+***Registering Characters***
+`!xivregister` - Registers characters with the bot.
+Registered characters will have their full name and Lodestone profile URL stored in PhantomBot's local database.
+This allows for the character data to be retrieved quickly and frequently without having to query the API.

 ---

 There is much more on the way.
 The ultimate goal of this project is to create a comprehensive solution to the majority of FF XIV needs in both Twitch chat and Discord servers.